deepakhr1999/mnist-flask/README.md

 ### Step 1: Download code
 You can download this code using this link https://github.com/deepakhr1999/mnist-flask/archive/master.zip
 Uncompress the zip file.
-The code must be in a folder called `master`
+The code must be in a folder called `mnist-flask-master`

 ### Step 2: Google drive link for mnist data
 Download these files into the master folder you just downloaded